KingsleyAmankwah/goal-setter/ReadMe.md

-# PHP AND MYSQL CRUD APP
+# PHP AND MYSQL Goal Setter APP

 This is a full-stack crud-app for beginners.